We are proud to offer a wide range of specialties undertaken by expert specialists in our outstanding hospital facilities.

 Endocrinology is a sub-specialty of internal medicine, which deals with the diagnosis and treatment of diseases related to hormones.
 Endocrinology covers human functions as the coordination of metabolism, respiration, reproduction, sensory perception, and movement.
 Endocrinology also focuses on the endocrine glands and tissues that secrete hormones.

 Endoscopy is a non-surgical procedure used in the examination and treatment of the gastrointestinal tract.
-At Royston, we provide colonoscopy and gastroscopy procedures in our purpose-built facility.
+At Wakefield, we provide colonoscopy and gastroscopy procedures in our purpose-built facility.
 People in our care who receive our Endoscopy services benefit from all the conveniences our hospital has to offer, including the experience of leading specialists, support staff and technology.

 Gender Affirmation Surgery is performed to change a person’s sexual characteristics to better reflect their gender identity.